FerretDB/FerretDB/website/blog/2024-11-14-relational-vs-document-database-comparison.md

 ### MongoDB

-One of the most widely used document databases,[MongoDB](https://www.mongodb.com/) is favored for its schema-less flexibility, scalability, and support for a broad range of applications from small projects to enterprise-scale systems.
+One of the most widely used document databases, [MongoDB](https://www.mongodb.com/) is favored for its schema-less flexibility, scalability, and support for a broad range of applications from small projects to enterprise-scale systems.

 While initially release as an open source database, MongoDB has since switched to the controversial and restrictive Server Side Public License (SSPL).
 Under this license, MongoDB may require you to release certain portions of your source code under SSPL, particularly in specific use cases like offering MongoDB as a service.
-You can read more about the [SSPL license](https://www.mongodb.com/licensing/server-side-public-license#13-offering-the-program-as-a-service).
+You can read more about the [SSPL license](https://www.ferretdb.com/sspl).

 MongoDB's architecture allows it to handle both structured and semi-structured data effortlessly, making it ideal for high-performance web applications.
 MongoDB queries use a syntax similar to JSON, allowing developers to access and manipulate data quickly.